In the Garden Blog

 Great question!
-Those early warm days of late winter and spring, honeybees do a ‘poop’ flight to go to the bathroom and clean up a bit.
+During those early warm days of late winter and spring, honeybees do a ‘poop’ flight to go to the bathroom and clean up a bit.
 Dandelions can be one of their first early sources of food, so if you have dandelions in your yard or garden, let them flower first for the bees, then do something about the dandelions later.
-You can also help by putting out your hummingbird feeders (take off the bee guards) and let them feed on the sugar water until the hummers show up.
-Make yourself a promise that you’ll do all you can to ‘bee-friendly’ in your yard and garden this year!
+You can also help by putting out your hummingbird feeders (take off the bee guards) and letting them feed on the sugar water until the hummers show up.
+Make yourself a promise that you’ll do all you can to be ‘bee-friendly’ in your yard and garden this year!

 “ What’s the best way to get rid of wild onions or garlic?”

-Maintain a thick healthy lawn is the first defense.
+Maintaining a thick healthy lawn is the first defense.
 Then if they do pop up, physical removal works nicely, but make sure you dig out onion bulbs, roots, and all and pitch.
 Leave anything behind and they can re-grow.
 The other option would be an herbicide, and Bonide’s Weed Beater Ultra does a nice job on wild onions even with the cooler temperatures.
 Bruise the foliage before you spray, and it may take a couple of apps, but that should get them.
 Oh yeah, one last point.
 They’re very edible (as long as you didn’t spray them first).
 Seriously.

 “When applying my landscape beds pre-emergent, do I need to put it on top of the mulch, or underneath the mulch?”

 That’s a great question!
-And the answer depends on the situation! -If its bare soil and you’re mulching for the first time, apply to the soil first, then mulch.
+And the answer depends on the situation! -If it’s bare soil and you’re mulching for the first time, apply to the soil first, then mulch.
 If your budget allows, a second application on top of the mulch will be helpful for weed seeds blowing into the mulch. -If you’re simply top dressing or freshening existing mulch, apply before you add the new mulch. -And if you’re already mulched and ready to go, simply apply to the top of the mulch.
 And in all cases, make sure that it gets watered in!

-“I have chickweed, henbit and another white flowering weed growing in my landscape beds and thin areas of the lawn.
+“I have chickweed, henbit, and another white flowering weed growing in my landscape beds and thin areas of the lawn.
 What should I spray them with to get rid of them?”